4. Common/Union Transit

 The authorised consignee will need to have an appropriate approval in place to enable the goods to be entered to a customs approved treatment or use following the end of the Transit procedure.

-The authorised consignee may be authorised to use more than one Office of Destination and may specify more than one ‘authorised location’ in his/her application.
+The authorised consignee may be authorised to use more than one Office of Destination and may specify more than one ‘authorised location’ in their application.
 Each location must be approved by the Office of Destination and specified in the authorisation.

 The authorised consignee must take full responsibility for the control of goods at the authorised location, carry out any prescribed unloading checks, send in the ‘Unloading Remarks’ message and meet the requirements for the ending of the CTC Transit movement to the satisfaction of the Office of Destination.